Take a look at five surprising things that even the biggest Arctic Monkeys fan might not know about Alex Turner.

 He forced his mates to learn instruments so they could start a band

 While most musicians spend years mastering their instrument before they even think about starting a group, for Turner, it was quite the opposite.
+And the same goes for the other Arctic Monkeys band members.
 After Turner and Jamie Cook received guitars as Christmas presents one year, Turner decided they would play as a band.

 As a result, Matt Helders was forced to learn the drums as the others were “already playing the guitar.”
-Surprisingly the three long-time buddies soon developed their skills and own sense of sound, becoming one of the biggest rock and roll bands in the world.
+Surprisingly the three long-time buddies soon developed their skills and own sense of sound, becoming Arctic Monkeys members and one of the biggest rock and roll bands in the world.

 At first, he was too shy to be the frontman

-Now this one is almost impossible to believe, but in the band’s early days, Turner was too shy to sing as the band’s frontman.
+Now this one is almost impossible to believe, but in the band’s early days, the lead singer of Arctic Monkeys, Alex Turner was too shy to sing as the band’s frontman.
 He originally enlisted Glyn Jones, a fellow high school student to sing in the band.
 After a short time playing together, Jones left the project due to “not having the dedication to take it any further”.

 This compelled Turner to finally get over his nerves and start singing for the band, and he is now renowned as one of the most confident and energetic performers around.